DmytroHutnyk/RailwayInfrastructure/README.md

 - **Special Features**: Each railroad car type has unique features, e.g., need for electrical connection, special cargo conditions.

 ### Route Management
-- **Algorithmic Route Determination**: Routes between stations are determined using an algorithmic approach based on a graph of railway connections.
+- **Algorithmic Route Determination**:  Routes between stations are determined using Dijkstra's shortest path algorithm, ensuring efficient and dynamic route planning based on a graph of railway connections.
 - **Collision Prevention**: Ensures only one trainset moves between two stations at any time, with others queued according to appearance order.

 ### Safety and Monitoring